 If you search for carports online, you’ll also see many of these shelters described as outdoor canopies, party tents, or gazebos, and there’s no reason why they can’t do double duty if you’re hosting an outdoor celebration like a wedding.

 Given their versatility and the variety of construction styles, sizes, and materials, it isn’t surprising that there are hundreds of different carports to choose from.
-It can be a little difficult to decide which one will suit your needs best, but we can help you in two ways.
-First, our recommendations offer a selection of popular carports that showcase a number of options for those on a modest budget.
-Second, the following carport buying guide looks at specifications in more detail and answers several important questions.
+It can be a little difficult to decide which one will suit your needs best, but we can help you.
+The following carport buying guide looks at specifications in more detail and answers several important questions.

 Although the following features of carports are all very much interrelated, we can divide things into four specific areas: the kind of structure, its size, the frame, and the roof and sides.